Masaku12/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This directory contains solutions for problems on More Malloc and Free Functions
+This directory contains solutions for problems on Dynamic Memory Allocation